Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: Parts of [[MPEGDASH]] use the term "subsegment" instead of "segment".
 The distinction is largely irrelevant in practice.

-[=Media segments=] SHALL contain one or more continuous media samples.
+[=Media segments=] SHALL contain one or more consecutive media samples.

 [=Media segments=] SHALL contain the media samples that exactly match the time span on the [=sample timeline=] that is mapped to the segment's associated time span on the [=MPD timeline=], except when the [[#timing-addressingmodes|addressing mode]] in use allows for inaccuracy in [=media segment=] contents.